Your Own Cloud Storage for Your Business: Top 5 Solutions

 For more information on terms and different solutions, see the literature below.

-2. 7 Reasons for Business Cloud Storage
+7 Reasons to get Business Cloud Storage

-#1 Work more efficiently A business cloud can save your company a lot of time.
+A business cloud can save your company a lot of time.
 Sharing data across the company is easier when everyone has access to all the important data in the cloud, even from different devices if necessary.

-#2 Managing permissions Does not every employee or customer need to have access to all your files?
+Does not every employee or customer need to have access to all your files?
 Depending on the provider, you can flexibly manage who has access to which folder or file in your cloud storage.
 This means that rights and access management is included in many business cloud storage solutions.

 Depending on your individual requirements, you can fine-tune the settings for your business with the right cloud provider.

-#5 Additional business features Depending on the cloud software, you can share and edit files and track all changes.
+Depending on the cloud software, you can share and edit files and track all changes.
 You can manage individual members' calendars, view some file formats directly in the browser - without installing additional software on your company computers – and have access to many other professional features.
 It all adds up to better, more convenient workflows.

 Your data can be stored in the cloud using data encryption and definable virtual units so that not even the provider has access to your company's communications and files.
 Of course, this also means that you should be able to trust the cloud provider and use the cloud infrastructure of a trusted source.